 During the past few years companies specializing in cannabis products for human consumption have turned their attention to the emerging markets of cannabis for pets.
-And pet owners are looking for alternatives to traditional medicines to treat their dog’s epilepsy, separation-anxiety or a multitude of other ailments seen in older, aging dogs.
+And pet owners are looking for alternatives to traditional medicines to treat their dog’s epilepsy, separation-anxiety, lymphoma or a multitude of other ailments seen in older, aging dogs.

 Considering cannabis as a treatment option for your beloved pet brings with it a quagmire of questions and consumer apprehension about understanding the advantages & disadvantages between the primary sources of CBD products.
 Knowing which is better for your dog–CBD extracted from hemp or CBD products derived from cannabis–will require some basic understanding of the Cannabis Sativa plant species itself.

 CBD from Cannabis vs CBD from Hemp – What’s the Difference?

 Is there a distinction that can be made between various sources of CBD and how do you know which one you’re getting when you buy a bottle of CBD?

 To begin, Cannabis (marijuana) and Hemp both come from the plant Cannabis Sativa (though marijuana also comes from another member of the Cannabis family, Cannabis Indica).
 The cannabis plant has over 80 chemicals called cannabinoids–the two main types of cannabinoids being Cannabidiol (CBD) & Tetrahydrocannabinol (THC).
 Although hemp plants and marijuana plants are both the same Cannabis Sativa species, they have distinct phytochemical compositions.
 Hemp is low in THC and high in CBD; Cannabis is generally high in THC and low in CBD.
 Generally.
 In the agricultural sense, hemp grows tall, fast and with plenty of stalk–similar to bamboo.